evidentlyai/evidently/docs/book/get-started/tutorial.md

 In this tutorial, you will use the Evidently open-source Python library to evaluate **data stability** and **data drift** on tabular data.
-You will run batch checks on a toy dataset and generate visual Reports and Test Suites.
+You will run batch checks on a toy dataset and generate visual Reports and Test Suites in your Python environment.

 We recommend going through this tutorial once to understand the basic functionality.
-You can then explore more advanced workflows, like adjusting test parameters, adding custom metrics or hosting an [ML monitoring dashboard](tutorial-monitoring.md) to track the model or data quality over time.
+Once you complete it, you will be ready to use all Evidently evaluations, including checks for ML model quality or text data.

-After going through this tutorial, you will be ready to use all Evidently evaluations, including checks for model quality or text data.
+You can run the Evidently Reports and Test Suites separately or use them as a logging layer for Evidently ML Monitoring.
+You can later self-host an [ML monitoring dashboard](tutorial-monitoring.md) or send the Reports and Test Suite to [Evidently Cloud platform](tutorial-cloud.md) to monitor metrics over time.

 To complete the tutorial, you need basic knowledge of Python.
 You should be able to complete it in **about 15 minutes**.